ThomasvanAalten/astroproject/README.md

 The brightest object in the first image is found using the fluxes from the catalogue (this should really be the brightest object in the centre of image - this will be implemented).
 This object is used as the reference star.
-Assuming the shifts to be small between each image, the object should be within a 20*20 pixel square centred on the position of the same object within the previous image.
+Assuming the shifts to be small between each image, the object should be within a 20 by 20 pixel square centred on the position of the same object within the previous image.
 The centre of the new location of the object is found, and the pixel distance between the previous and current position is the shift between the images.
 The reference object is the currently the sole object tracked through